-To build a news and information hotline for Gary, Ind., accessed via web, phone, mobile text messaging and mailing lists to supplement available media.
-Content will be generated by students and young professionals and coordinated by the Central District Organization, a group led by young professionals who have returned to Gary to live.
+The Central District Organization in Gary, IN, worked to build a news and information city hotline, accessed via web, phone, mobile text messaging and mailing lists to supplement available media.
+Content was generated by students and young professionals and coordinated by young professionals who have returned to Gary to live.
+The site is inactive.

 2007 grantee Lori Peterson talks about what parts of the project make her proud as well as what surprised her.
 This interview took place on April 5, 2008, at the New Voices 2007 Grantee Meeting at the Hilton Garden Inn in Washington, D.C.

 Anansi’s Web, based in Gary, Ind., is a great example of how a really good idea sometimes has trouble taking root in its community, frequently for unforeseen reasons.
 A 2007 New Voices grantee, the site is currently dark—site organizers are not generating news content for either the program’s website or hotline.

 The program ran into numerous problems in its second year.
 While it initially partnered with Street Level Youth Media (SLYM) in Chicago, the partnership ultimately dissolved over problems with transportation and the SLYM’s facility.